 Students should never walk between or behind buses in the bus lot.
-Students should walk around the buses at the south end of the bus lot if they need to get to a bus on the opposite side of the lot.
-Once the lead bus honks, buses are going to start moving and students must immediately move out of the lot and onto the sidewalk.
+Students should walk around the buses at the south end or north end of the bus lot if they need to get to a bus on the opposite side of the lot.
+Once the lead bus honks, bus doors are closed and the buses are going to start moving and students must immediately move out of the lot and onto the side walk.
 All students should be on the bus by the time the horn honks.